-Call flip lets users transfer calls from one device to another with the press of a button while a call is in progress without disconnecting the call.
-This VoIP feature comes in handy when a user’s mobile device battery is about to die and he or she needs to switch to a desk phone, or he or she is ready to leave the office and want to move calls to a mobile phone without hanging up.
-Call flip is a benefit to business owners and sales agents on the go who want to stay professional with clients.
+Call flip is a feature in which users can transfer calls from one device to another with the press of a button without disconnecting the line or relying on call parking.
+This feature comes in handy if you use a mobile device and the battery is about to die, so you can switch to a desk phone or desktop.
+This feature is particularly helpful for workers on the go who want to stay professional with clients.

-Basic voicemail allows callers to leave messages and notifies users they have messages waiting.
-Advanced voicemail features include custom greetings and transcription services that convert messages to text.
-Voicemail is a VoIP feature every company should have to accommodate customers who call when offices are closed.
-If you’re considering custom greetings, be sure to read our article on the best professional voicemail greeting providers.
+Basic voicemail features allow callers to leave messages for workers when they become available.
+However, advanced voicemail modules include custom greetings and automated transcription features that turn those messages into text.
+Voicemail is available on every VoIP service, but to know which ones are best, check out our article on the best professional voicemail greeting providers.

 9. Business Tool Integration